-The only problem here (let’s call it challenge) is that at the beginning it’s slower to use them than not to use them.
-Because it takes time and a process to interiorize them.
 But how would you feel if from now on you couldn’t use Ctrl+C or Ctrl+V anymore?
 Exactly, let’s try to have more of those from now on.

 At isolutions, we use an extension called Resharper.
 It gives you a bunch of new shortcuts and other features that will help you do the same things you already did but in a more efficient way.
 I want to mention as well that some of them won’t fit you, so you can always go to your IDE and modify them in order to make them more easy or accessible.